darkzadrii/fulltruck/README.md

 # Start project

-To start the project, simply run this command `npm run dev`
+To start the project, simply run `npm install`.
+After installing all packages then run `npm run dev` command on terminal.

 ## Component description